Loading a car

 Distribute any load on the roof between the bars and centrally and make sure it is tied down well.
 Here’s how not to carry a mattress

-The load must not extend more than 1.25 metres either side from the centre line of the vehicle.
+The load must not extend more than 1.275 metres either side from the centre line of the vehicle.
+The maximum width of the vehicle is 2.55m.

 If your load extends behind the back of your vehicle by more than 1m then you’ll need to attach a white, or fluorescent orange, red or yellow flag of at least 40x30cm in size.